 - A. A request for an appeal may be made in writing or orally to the Council and the Council will accommodate and support those who need extra help in submitting an appeal or during any part of the appeal; this can be done by contacting the relevant officer via (tbc) - B. The appeal submission should be made within 21 days of the date that the person appealing received written notification or notice of the decision they are appealing against.
-Residents can be supported in making an appeal in the following ways (tbc) - C. Additional information can be included in the appeal, after the 21 days and up until the appeal date, if there are exceptional reasons why this information was not included within the 21 days.

-- D. The person appealing will choose whether the appeal should be considered by way of a hearing or on the basis of a written submission and if there is to be a hearing this will be arranged within 7 days of the appeal submission, unless this is not practicable - E. Where a hearing is chosen the person appealing will be entitled to bring an advocate or friend to the hearing to support them and/or to speak on their behalf - F. Appeal applicants may also go to the residents groups for support (details at: tbc) or seek other advice and support as appropriate, to include appropriate attendance at appeal - G. The appeal may include submission of witness or expert evidence that can be by way of oral or written submissions, but notification of these must be received as part of the initial appeal submission if practical - H. The appeal will be considered by a Panel of two comprising (1) a senior Council officer who was not involved in the original decision (2) an independent person appointed by the Council, in consultation with recognised residents' representatives, for the purpose of the appeal process, such person to be suitably qualified and experienced in considering appeals and not directly or indirectly involved in the CRE regeneration or currently working for landlords in regeneration projects. - I. The decision of the Panel will be communicated to the person appealing in writing (and by whatever other means requested) within 7 days of the appeal hearing or 14 days of the written appeals submission - J. There is no further RBK appeal but this does not exclude any appeals to the relevant court and the Ombudsman and any other support or remedy available to the appeal applicant, including discussion and negotiation with leaseholders and freeholders.
+Residents can be supported in making an appeal in the following ways (tbc) - C. Additional information can be included in the appeal, after the 21 days and up until the appeal date, if there are exceptional reasons why this information was not included within the 21 days. - D. The person appealing will choose whether the appeal should be considered by way of a hearing or on the basis of a written submission and if there is to be a hearing this will be arranged within 7 days of the appeal submission, unless this is not practicable - E. Where a hearing is chosen the person appealing will be entitled to bring an advocate or friend to the hearing to support them and/or to speak on their behalf - F. Appeal applicants may also go to the residents groups for support (details at: tbc) or seek other advice and support as appropriate, to include appropriate attendance at appeal - G. The appeal may include submission of witness or expert evidence that can be by way of oral or written submissions, but notification of these must be received as part of the initial appeal submission if practical - H. The appeal will be considered by a Panel of two comprising (1) a senior Council officer who was not involved in the original decision (2) an independent person appointed by the Council, in consultation with recognised residents' representatives, for the purpose of the appeal process, such person to be suitably qualified and experienced in considering appeals and not directly or indirectly involved in the CRE regeneration or currently working for landlords in regeneration projects.

-Shared Ownership is where there is part ownership where rent is paid on the remaining part
+1 Shared Ownership is where there is part ownership where rent is paid on the remaining part

-Shared Equity is where there is part ownership where no rent is paid on the remaining part
+2 Shared Equity is where there is part ownership where no rent is paid on the remaining part